microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 * Which protections MUST be removed to write the SPI flash?

+* Which can be removed without a processor reset (==> warm boot...)?
+Without a platform/chipset reset?

 * Are those different level protections, and if so, what levels do they refer to?
 Which levels do exist in the first place?

 # chipsec MBP101.00F6.B00